Electronic Health Record (EHR) Electronic Data Exchange with CT WiZ

 Phase 1: Confirm that CT WiZ can accept a test message from your EHR System.

-Phase 2: Validate messages from your EHR to confirm that required fields are populated with proper codes.
+Phase 2: Validate messages from your EHR that required fields are populated with proper codes.

 There must be 2 weeks of error and warning free messages before moving into the CT WiZ Production environment.